KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * foldRight

-    * Accumulates value starting with [initial](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold-right.html#kotlin.collections$foldRight(kotlin.LongArray,%20kotlin.collections.foldRight.R,%20kotlin.Function2((kotlin.Long,%20kotlin.collections.foldRight.R,%20)))/initial) value and applying [operation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold-right.html#kotlin.collections$foldRight(kotlin.LongArray,%20kotlin.collections.foldRight.R,%20kotlin.Function2((kotlin.Long,%20kotlin.collections.foldRight.R,%20)))/operation) from right to left to each element and current accumulator value.
+    * Accumulates value starting with initial value and applying operation from right to left to each element and current accumulator value.

 * foldRightIndexed

 * forEach

-    * Performs the given [action](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/for-each.html#kotlin.collections$forEach(kotlin.LongArray,%20kotlin.Function1((kotlin.Long,%20kotlin.Unit)))/action) on each element.
+    * Performs the given action on each element.

 * forEachIndexed

 * getOrElse

-    * Returns an element at the given [index](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-else.html#kotlin.collections$getOrElse(kotlin.Array((kotlin.collections.getOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.getOrElse.T)))/index) or the result of calling the [defaultValue](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-else.html#kotlin.collections$getOrElse(kotlin.Array((kotlin.collections.getOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.getOrElse.T)))/defaultValue) function if the [index](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-else.html#kotlin.collections$getOrElse(kotlin.Array((kotlin.collections.getOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.getOrElse.T)))/index) is out of bounds of this array.
+    * Returns an element at the given index or the result of calling the defaultValue function if the index is out of bounds of this array.

 * getOrNull